IAmJonoBo/Emperator/docs/reference/developer-tooling.md

 - Prefer [pnpm](https://pnpm.io/) workspaces for installs; they keep disk usage low and caching predictable across Dev Containers and CI.
 - Reach for [Biome](https://biomejs.dev/) when a single binary can handle lint and format.
 If framework plugins or bespoke rules are required, fall back to the ESLint plus Prettier combo referenced in the [Toolchain Matrix](toolchain.md#recommended-lint-and-formatter-stacks).
 - Use the repo-scoped `.npmrc` (sets `store-dir=./.pnpm-store`) so pnpm’s content-addressable store remains under version control boundaries.
 Run `pnpm store prune` periodically if you need to reclaim disk space.
+- Biome is configured to auto-organise imports, clamp line width to 100 characters, enforce two-space indentation, and prefer double quotes with required semicolons.
+These defaults keep generated diffs tight and align with the contract examples in [Authoring and Evolving the Project Contract](../how-to/author-contract.md#2-define-structural-conventions-with-cue).
+- Bootstrap or re-run the full lint/format toolchain with `pnpm run setup:lint`.
+The script installs dependencies, installs the `pre-commit` and commit-msg hooks, formats the tree with Biome, and then executes the combined `pnpm lint` pipeline (Biome check + ESLint).
+In CI or deployment environments, call `pnpm run setup:lint -- --ci` to skip hook installation and avoid write operations while still running the gate checks.
+- ESLint remains in place for rules Biome does not yet cover (module boundary policies, import hygiene beyond ordering, etc.).
+Keep both tools wired into `pre-commit` so contributors see the same failures locally that CI enforces.

 ### 4. Git hooks, commit hygiene, and PR UX {#git-hygiene}